 Pension Protection Fund

 The Pension Protection Fund (PPF) was established to pay compensation to members of eligible defined benefit pension schemes where the sponsoring employer becomes insolvent and the scheme is under funded.
 The PPF is a statutory fund run by the Board of the Pension Protection Fund, a statutory corporation established under the provisions of the Pensions Act 2004.
 It began work on 6 April 2005.

 If you have a query about whether you may be entitled to compensation from the PPF you should, in the first instance, contact your pension scheme trustees.

-The PRA is a subsidiary of the Bank of England, and is responsible for promoting the stable and prudent operation of the financial system through regulation of all deposit-taking institutions, insurers and investment banks.
+The Prudential Regulation Authortity is a subsidiary of the Bank of England, and is responsible for promoting the stable and prudent operation of the financial system through regulation of all deposit-taking institutions, insurers and investment banks.

-The FCA is responsible for regulation of conduct in retail, as well as wholesale, financial markets and the infrastructure that supports those markets.
-It also has responsibility for the prudential regulation of firms that do not fall under the PRA’s scope.
+The Financial Conduct Authority is responsible for regulation of conduct in retail, as well as wholesale, financial markets and the infrastructure that supports those markets.
+It also has responsibility for the prudential regulation of firms that do not fall under the Prudential Regulation Authority’s scope.

 Financial Ombudsman Service